Comet (retailer)

-Comet Electricals Limited, trading as Comet, is an online electrical retail chain based in the United Kingdom.
-The company sells consumer electronics and white goods, along with related products and services.
-Its predecessor, under the same brand name, pioneered the concept of the out-of-town discount warehouse in the United Kingdom.
+Comet Electricals Limited (trading as Comet.co.uk) is a British online electricals retailer and a former electricals retail chain.
+The company sells consumer electronics and white goods, along with other related products and services.

-The original company was formed in 1933 by George Hollingbery as a business charging batteries for customers on a weekly basis.
-The business grew and diversified into radio rentals, and the first store opened in the 1950s.
+The company was formed in 1933 by George Hollingbery as a business charging batteries for customers on a weekly basis.
+The business grew and diversified into radio rentals, and the first electricals store opened in the 1950s.
 Comet expanded during the 1960s and 1970s, and became a publicly listed company in 1972.
-The company was purchased by Woolworths, owned by Paternoster Stores (later Kingfisher plc) in 1984.
+In 1984, the Hollingberry family sold the business to Woolworths Group (later Kingfisher plc) in 1984, who later sold it to Kesa in July 2003.
+In November 2011, private equity firm OpCapita purchased Comet for a token £2 following sustained losses, later placing it into administration.
+The 240 stores and stock was liquidated and closed by 18 December 2012, with 6,500 staff losing their jobs.

-In 2003, Comet was spun out of Kingfisher Group to become part of Kesa.
-In 2011, following sustained losses, Kesa sold the company to private equity firm OpCapita for a token £2.
-The firm entered administration in November 2012, and all stores and their stock was liquidated and closed by 18 December.
-Before its collapse, the company was the UK's second biggest electrical retailer, with 6,000 staff and over 200 stores.
-In 2019, Misco Technologies Limited announced the acquisition of the Comet brand and has relaunched Comet as an online retailer of electrical goods.
-Whilst Misco is primarily focused on servicing Business and Public sectors the purchase of Comet has allowed them to open themselves up to the consumer market.
+In August 2020, after nearly eight years of dormancy, Misco revived the Comet brand as an online-only retailer.
+In May 2025, the Comet brand was acquired by OnBuy, with plans to return in late 2025 as an online electronics marketplace, following a £10m investment.
+Comet was reverted back to its pre-2010 brand.